Alvaro Ngamba

-Thadee Alvaro Ngamba (born 15 December 1998) is a Cameroonian professional footballer who plays as a midfielder for Finnish club Mariehamn, on loan from Kolos Kovalivka in the Ukrainian Premier League.
+Thadee Alvaro Ngamba (born 15 December 1998) is a Cameroonian professional footballer who plays as a midfielder for Italian Serie D club Cairese.

 Club career

 He was born in the Cameroonian capital of Yaoundé.
 At a young age Ngamba went abroad and is a product of the French OGC Nice youth system.
 At the professional level he played for Paganese Calcio 1926 in the Italian Serie C. In February 2020 he moved to the Belgian club La Louvière Centre, but could not gain a foothold in the team, and in early October 2020 signed a one-year contract with Ukrainian Second League Podillya Khmelnytskyi.
 He made his Podillya debut on 10 October 2020 in the home match of the 6th round of Group A of the Second League against FC Uzhhorod.

 In January 2021 he signed a 2.5 years contract with the Ukrainian Premier League club Kolos.

 On 25 January 2022, he joined Mariehamn in Finland on loan for the 2022 season.